Sprint Canada: Wireless

 Daytime minutes could be used from Monday to Friday between 8 am and 7 pm.
-Evenings and weekend minutes could be used at any time on Saturdays and Sundays.
-From Monday to Friday, they could only be used between midnight and 8 am, and between 7 pm and midnight.
+Evenings and weekend minutes could be used at any time on Saturdays and Sundays, which started at 7 pm Friday and ended at 8 am Monday.
+From Monday to Friday, they could only be used between 7 pm and 8 am.
+For Example, Monday at 7 pm to Tuesday at 8 am.
 If a customer has any unused minutes at the end of a month, they cannot be carried over to the next month.